System Overview

 - Fallback when embeddings unavailable

-- Full-text conversation search
+- Full-text conversation and fact search

 Regular Indexes (Native)